GEO For Higher Education: An Implementation Roadmap

 The 90-Day GEO Implementation Roadmap

 To bring GEO to life, your team will need structured planning tools, including what we call GEO content briefs.
-These briefs are developed by your content strategist or SEO lead, often in collaboration with enrollment marketing, program staff, or faculty.
-They serve as a blueprint for writers and developers, ensuring each content piece is:
+These briefs are created by your content strategist or SEO lead, often in collaboration with enrollment marketing, academic departments, or faculty subject-matter experts.

 • Target AI queries or topic clusters

-• Calls to action and internal links to priority conversion paths
+• Calls to action and internal link targets

 Phase 1 (Days 1–30): Audit & Prioritize